 An analysis was undertaken to explore alternative methods to estimate natural mortality for Atka mackerel (Lowe and Fritz, 1997).
 Several methods were employed based on correlations of M with life history parameters including growth parameters (Alverson and Carney 1975, Pauly 1980, Charnov 1993), longevity (Hoenig 1983), and reproductive potential (Roff 1986, Rikhter and Efanov 1976).
 Atka mackerel appear to be segregated by size along the Aleutian chain.
 Thus, natural mortality estimates based on growth parameters would be sensitive to any sampling biases that could result in under- or overestimation of the von Bertalanffy growth parameters.
 Fishery data collections are more likely to be biased as the fishery can be more size selective and concentrates harvests in specific areas as opposed to the surveys.
-Natural mortality estimates derived from fishery data ranged from 0.05 to 1.13 with a mean of 0.53.
 Natural mortality estimates, excluding those based on fishery data, ranged from 0.12 to 0.74 with a mean value of 0.34.
 The current assumed value of 0.3 is consistent with these values.
 Also, a value of 0.3 is consistent with values of M derived by the methods of Hoenig (1983) and Rikhter and Efanov (1976) which do not rely on growth parameters (Lowe and Fritz, 1997).

-The 2003 assessment explored the use of priors on M, resulting in drastically inflated biomass levels (Figure 17.11 in Lowe et al. 2003).
-Independent studies are being conducted outside the assessment which may provide further information to configure appropriate prior distributions for M. In the current assessment, a natural mortality value of 0.3 was used in the assessment model.
+The 2003 assessment explored the use of priors on M, resulting in drastically inflated biomass levels (Fig. 17.11 in Lowe et al. 2003).
+Independent studies being conducted outside the assessment which may provide further information to configure appropriate prior distributions for M. In the current assessment, a natural mortality value of 0.3 was used in the assessment model.

-Length and Weight at Age
+Length and weight at age